Classical Academy High School

 Special Education

 Classical Academy High School Department of Special Education’s mission ensures that children with disabilities receive a Free Appropriate Public Education (FAPE) in the Least Restrictive Environment (LRE).
 We work with families, students, teachers, and other professionals to promote student success through individualized learning and support.
 Classical Academy High School is committed to serving the needs of all students.
 Our schools believe that the Least Restrictive Environment begins in the general education classroom/setting for all students, and supplemental aids and services are added to students’ education settings according to their individual needs.
-Students with learning or behavioral disabilities are provided with a comprehensive range of services as specified in students’ Individualized Education Plans (IEPs).
+Students with learning or behavioral disabilities are provided a comprehensive range of services as specified in students’ Individualized Education Plans (IEPs).
 Classical Academy High School Special Education program includes various services for eligible students under the Individuals With Disabilities Education Act (IDEA).
-Classical Academy High School believes in a team approach: student, parent, general education teacher, special education teacher, and any instrumental team member.
-This team works together to create and execute a plan to make the student most successful.

 Azusa Pacific University